imcotton/ngx-endpoint/README.md

     ],
     providers: [

-        // EndpointService,   // <---- uncomment this if in Angular v4 or v5
+        // EndpointService,   // <---- uncomment this if on Angular v4 or v5

         {
             provide: BaseEndpointService,
-            useExisting: EndpointService,   // <---- tell Angular to use this one },
+            useExisting: EndpointService,
+        },

     ],